 (indicates how much pull between two masses)

-The gravitational constant is an indication of how much
+The gravitational constant is an experimentally-determined

 The force is proportional to the product of the masses